ghga-de/milestones-docs/27-paddlefish/technical_specification.md

 ### Encryption

 Crypt4GH encryption needs the user's private key and the GHGA public key.
-For now, both these keys should be provided by adding configuration options that expect the respective paths to the key files.
+For now the GHGA public key should be provided by injecting it directly into the config file, while the private and public key of the user should be provided by specifying the path to the key files as command line option.
 As the connector already expects a user public key, the private key should belong to the same keypair.

 Once the work package service is finished, this will change slightly.